|2021 AUTUMN at the LOUVRE / 4-week Drawing Program|

 Our Autumn at the Louvre drawing program is an exclusive educational opportunity for arts professionals, emerging artists and art students, offered in co-operation with the Musee du Louvre, Paris.

-It offers a unique 6-week curriculum of daily drawing in our Paris Program Studio in Montmartre and weekly critique of ongoing student drawings executed on-site at the Louvre.
+It offers a unique 4-week curriculum of daily drawing in our Paris Program Studio in Montmartre and weekly critique of ongoing student drawings executed on-site at the Louvre.

-Figure studio will be in-session for 6 weeks, Monday – Friday, 16 hrs weekly (4 mornings per week, plus Tuesday afternoon)
+Figure studio will be in-session for 4 weeks, 16 hrs weekly (4 mornings per week: M, Tu, Th, Fr, plus Tuesday afternoon)